Flexible Working - What you need to know

 You could suggest to the employee that you are not sure whether the request for work, so rather than reject the request now, you would like to agree to a trial period to see whether the arrangements requested are sustainable moving forwards.

 The employee cannot, however, insist the trial period.

-t would be a good idea to either issue a new contract setting out the terms that have finally agreed or at least reduce letter setting out what the new changes are, which parts the contractor changed and when they take effect from.
+What would be a good idea to either issue a new contract setting out the terms that have finally agreed or at least reduce letter setting out what the new changes are, which parts the contractor changed and when they take effect from.

 It would be advisable to get the employee to sign a copy of the letter to confirm they are happy with new changes.

 It may also be advisable to at least set some dates to catch up with the employee and see how the new arrangements are working.
 This would particularly the case if a trial period has been agreed and it is important to make sure these dates are adhered to.

 There are no prescribed grounds for an appeal, so the employee is free to raise whichever points they want to.
 It will give you as a business a good opportunity to review the request and to see whether the gross refusal was correct.
 It would be advisable to have the appeal heard by someone who was not involved in the initial stages of the procedure.